 Your team members (or as 15Five calls them, direct reports) have been invited, and you're trying to figure out how to use 15Five to effectively communicate with them.
 We've got you covered.
-With 15Five, collecting feedback from your team, communicating with them about their feedback, and providing feedback to them can happen all in one place.
+With 15Five, collecting feedback from your team, communicating back to them about their feedback, and providing your own feedback can happen all in one place.
 Let's look more into all the ways you can use 15Five to communicate with your team.

 Guide 📖: 15Five Effective Employee Feedback PDF

-Science 🔬: Learn about the WHY behind each of these features on our Science Pages
+Learn about the WHY behind each of these features on our science pages.

 Check-in

-Your team members have submitted their Check-ins, and now it's time for you to review them.
-They've taken the time to list their priorities for the upcoming work week, update progress on their objectives, and answer your questions, as well as company-wide questions and group questions.
+Your direct reports have submitted their Check-ins, and now it's time for you to review them.
+They've taken the time to list their priorities for the upcoming work week, update progress on their objectives, and answer any company-wide questions or group questions.
 Hopefully, they are using their Check-ins as a weekly work journal.
 The best part is— you have the key to their diary.
 The Check-in is the cornerstone of the feedback loop in 15Five.
-Just as your team members leave you feedback, they are relying on you to leave them feedback.
-When you review your team members' Check-ins, take advantage of all of the interactive components!
+Just as your direct reports provide you feedback, they are relying on you to leave them feedback.
+When you review your direct reports' Check-ins, take advantage of all of the interactive components!
 You should be liking and commenting at least three to five times on each Check-in.
-Use likes, comments, add to wins and challenges, pass ups, and follow-ups to interact (link/explain more).
-Let's break down the Check-in to understand how you can use them to communicate with your team members.
+Use likes, comments, add to wins and challenges, pass ups, and follow-ups to interact with their Check-in.
+Let's break down the Check-in a little further.

 Pulse

-Your team member's pulse answer signals to you when things are going well or when issues may arise.
+Your direct report's pulse answer signals to you when things are going well or when issues may arise.
 It's important to acknowledge when your people feel excited, inspired and engaged.
 Use the average pulse chart to understand the context behind their current pulse answer.
-A 4 for some direct reports is amazing.
-A 4 for other direct reports is lower than normal.
-Comment on their responses to dig deep into understanding what led to all that positivity.
+A "4" for some direct reports is amazing.
+A "4" for others is lower than normal.
+Comment on their pulse score to get an understanding what led to all that positivity.
 It's equally as important to acknowledge when your people feel disappointed, frustrated, or stressed.
 Talking about these feelings early on prevents issues from becoming major problems.
 Don't let those feelings fester into an irreparable mindset about the workplace.
 Use the pulse to proactively support your team.

 The Priorities section of the Check-in gives you a peek inside what your team is working on.
-We recommend that you encourage your team members to set three priorities every week.
+We recommend that you (and your direct reports) set three priorities every week.
 Any objectives or key results that are assigned to your team members will appear on their Check-in, so you can see their weekly status updates.
 Like and comment on their updates to let them know you see their progress or take the opportunity to encourage your team when they fall behind schedule.
 You can also pass up challenges that your team is facing to your manager, @mention anyone you think might be helpful in the achievement of an objective or priority, or add anything you think deserves further attention to your 1-on-1 agenda.
 Don't have time to get to something right now?
 Go ahead and flag it for follow up so you remember to get back to it later.
-Tie your feedback to their specific goals, tasks, and the work they do every day.
+Tie feedback to specific goals and tasks, if possible.

 Questions